 All nursing students must acquire and maintain personal professional liability insurance in the amount of at least \$1,000,000.
 Coverage obtained through a place of employment will not satisfy this requirement.
-Evidence of personal professional liability insurance (copy of policy) showing dates of coverage must be presented to the Nursing Program Office upon admission and at renewal.
+Evidence of personal professional liability insurance (copy of policy) showing dates of coverage must be presented to the Nursing Program Office prior to clinical courses.
 Failure to have personal professional liability insurance on file in the Nursing Program Office may impact a student's ability to continue in the program.